How Much Money Does It Cost to Build a Strip Mall?

 - Pre-leasing incentives: Strong pre-leasing improves LTC ratios

-Cost-Saving Strategies for Strip Mall Development
+What Are the Cost-Saving Strategies for Strip Mall Development?

 Design Efficiency